-Further to this, a "do nothing" scenario was modelled where no decarbonisation actions take place, providing a counterfactual for cost and carbon impacts of the scenarios to be calculated.
-This plan centres on the medium ambition scenario. aiming to reach a net zero energy system by 2040, but draws comparisons to the other scenarios throughout.
-Eliminating carbon emissions in a local area requires the replacement of heating systems in most private homes and businesses, and for every petrol and diesel vehicle to be taken off the road, supported by large investments in infrastructure and the development of large land areas for renewable generation.
+Further to this, a "do nothing" scenario was modelled where no decarbonisation actions take place, providing a counterfactual for cost and carbon impacts of the scenarios to be calculated This plan centres on the medium ambition scenario. aiming to reach a net zero energy system by 2040, but draws comparisons to the other scenarios throughout.
+Eliminating carbon emissions in a local area requires the replacement of heating systems in most private dwellings and businesses, and for every petrol and diesel vehicle to be taken off the road, supported by large investments in infrastructure and the development of large land areas for renewable generation.
 The investment, skilled trades, supply chain capacity and co-ordination across a wide range of actors required to reach this goal even by 2040 will require a step change across society from today's status quo.
-The ambition aligns with the Routemap to Carbon Negative and, once the dacarbonisation of elements outside of the LAEP's energy system boundaries are taken into account, will still result in a target regional net zero date of 2034 The pathways to net zero bring an abundance of opportunities to stimulate the local economy and create local employment.
+The ambition aligns with the Routemap to Carbon Negative and, once the decarbonisation of elements outside of the LAEP's energy system boundaries are taken into account, will still result in a target regional net zero date of 2034.
+The elements included in the Routemap but not the LAEP are: LULUCF and agriculture; negative emissions; industrial emissions not related to building fabric and heating: transport demand reduction, modal shift and public transport; and circular economy activities.
+The pathways to net zero bring an abundance of opportunities to stimulate the local economy and create local employment.